How does a contract form?

 A contract is a legal agreement between two or more parties that can be legally binding.
 A contract can only be formed and be legally binding if it has four essential elements:-

 Intention to create legal relations

-It is important to note that if any one of the four elements is missing, then a contract cannot not be formed or be legally binding.
+It is important to note that if any one of the four elements is missing, then a contract can not be formed or be legally binding.

-Intention to create legal relationship is the forth essential element of a contract.
-A contract can only be legally binding if the contracting parties have intention to be legally bound.
-Whether two parties have intention to be legally bound will depend on individual circumstances.
-Most commercial agreements whether business to business, or business to individual would be regarded by law as created with intention to be legally bound.
-However there might be some other groups of people which may be considered as having to create an agreement with the intention to be legally bound.
-For example, if you agree to mow the lawn if your partner does the dishes in return – and forgets! – by law it won’t be regarded as an agreement that had the intention to be bound.
-Or you cannot force your partner to fulfil the promise.
+Intention to create a legal relationship is the fourth essential element of a contract.
+A contract can only be legally binding if the contracting parties have the intention to be legally bound.
+Whether two parties have the intention to be legally bound will depend on individual circumstances.
+Most commercial agreements whether business to business, or business to an individual would be regarded by law as created with the intention to be legally bound.
+However, there might be some other groups of people which may be considered as having to create an agreement with the intention to be legally bound.
+For example, if you agree to mow the lawn if your partner does the dishes in return – and forgets! – by law, it won’t be regarded as an agreement that had the intention to be bound.
+Or you cannot force your partner to fulfill the promise.
 In circumstances where it is difficult to determine whether an agreement was created with the intention to be legally bound, the law applies what is known as the objective test.
-An objective tests tries to look at the situation from the perspective of a reasonable person.
+An objective test tries to look at the situation from the perspective of a reasonable person.